qrsouther/blueprint-app/docs/testing/TEST_ADF_TRAVERSAL_GUIDE.md

-# Testing ADF Traversal Safety Fixes
+# ADF Traversal Safety

-This guide explains how to test the depth limit and cycle detection fixes for ADF traversal.
+This guide explains the depth limit and cycle detection safety measures in ADF traversal functions.

+**Note:** The standalone test script (`test-adf-traversal-safety.js`) has been removed.
+The test scenarios it covered (150+ levels of nesting, circular references) are unrealistic since Confluence enforces a maximum nesting depth of 3-4 levels and validates ADF structure to prevent circular references.

+## Production Implementation

+The ADF traversal functions in production include safety measures as defensive programming:

+- **Depth limit:** `MAX_DEPTH = 100` (way more than Confluence's 3-4 level limit)
+- **Cycle detection:** Uses a `visited` Set to track node references
+- **Graceful degradation:** Returns partial results instead of crashing

+**Files:**
+- `src/utils/adf-utils.js` - `extractTextFromAdf()`, `findHeadingBeforeMacro()`
+- `src/workers/helpers/page-scanner.js` - `checkMacroExistsInADF()`

+## Why These Safety Measures Exist

+While Confluence enforces strict limits on nesting depth (3-4 levels), these safety measures provide:

+1. **Defensive programming** - Protection against unexpected edge cases
+2. **Future-proofing** - If Confluence changes limits or validation
+3. **Malformed data handling** - Protection against corrupted or manually edited ADF

-## Test Cases Overview
+## Test Cases (Historical Reference)

 ### Test Case 1: Deeply Nested ADF (Exceeds MAX_DEPTH)

-**What it tests:** ADF structure with 150+ levels of nesting (exceeds our MAX_DEPTH of 100)
+**What it would test:** ADF structure with 150+ levels of nesting (exceeds our MAX_DEPTH of 100)

+**Note:** This scenario cannot occur in real Confluence data since Confluence limits nesting to 3-4 levels.

 **Expected behavior:**
 - Function should NOT crash or stack overflow